YoushanZhang/AiAI/3D Human Motion/Readme.md

 To evaluate the above trained model you can run the `Evaluation_TRME.ipynb` file to obtain the performance metrics like `FID` (Fréchet inception distance),`Diversity`,`R-Precision (Top-3)`,`MM-Dist` (Multimodal distance)

 ## Visualization with TRME
-Visualize motion predictions from textual descriptions
+Visualize motion predictions from textual descriptions:

+You can visualize the motions by running the `Visualization_&_Demo_TRME.ipynb` file by sequentially visualizing the demo of the motions.

 ## Citations: